Council policies and action plans

 Where a Planning application's comment closure date falls prior to the next full Parish Council meeting the Planning committee shall meet and circulate its recommendation to all Councillors, requesting confirmation of their agreement to forward comments to Cheshire East Planning.

-- Parish improvements committee
+- Parish improvements task group

-The aims of the committee are:
+The aims of the task group are:

-- To investigate, specify and prioritise proposed Parish Improvements by virtue of need, benefit and cost, make regular recommendations to the Parish Council for approval of suggested improvements and/or financial and other contribution.
+- To investigate, specify and prioritise proposed Parish improvements by virtue of need, benefit and cost, make regular recommendations to the Parish Council for approval of suggested improvements and/or financial and other contribution.

 - To project manage approved improvements to their completion.